DanielScholzde/in-memory-db/Readme.md

 ### Technical details:

-- A database SnapShot is a directed graph of immutable Entities having exactly one root/entry node
+- A database snapshot is a directed graph of immutable Entities having exactly one root/entry node
 - Each node/entity has an ID and a version
 - IDs are unique across whole database (ID sequence generator is shared across all entity classes)
 - Entities have 0..n properties and 0..n (named) references to other Entities